royward/prolog_compiler/README.md

    <EDITOR> ~/.local/share/swi-prolog/pack/dcg4pt/prolog/dcg4pt.pl
    ```

 2. Locate the two spots where an unquoted comma `(,)` is used.
 Replace the unquoted comma with a quoted one `(',')` to make the code compatible with SWI-Prolog.
+If you have difficulty finding them, continue the setup and come back and fix it when it breaks.

 3. Save the file and exit the editor.